walserc/meteoschweiz-parser/README.md

 # meteoschweiz-parser
-Reads precipitation values fof specific weather stations from the Swiss Meteorological Institute
+Reads precipitation values of specific weather stations from the Swiss Meteorological Institute

+Use at you own risk!